 The seriousness of the response however must have left many Kenyans wondering why after years of co-existing with the “Somali question” including the recruitment by militants across the border of Somali-Kenyans into Al Shabaab ranks, the networks of Al Qaeda with it’s arteries feeding Mogadishu from the Kenyan coast and capital, did the Kenyan establishment pick this time and this response.

-It is no secret either that the coast, its neglected estates in Malindi and Lamu and other new places were being given a fresh coat of paint from piracy dollars.
+secret either that the coast, its neglected estates in Malindi and Lamu and other new places were being given a fresh coat of paint from piracy dollars.
 Word on the street was long that these towns were a laundering haven for Somali-linked businessmen with links to the huge ransoms being paid from piracy.
 Now with the threat of ethnic profiling in the hands of Kenya’s famously corrupt cops one wonders if it is really terrorism that lies at the heart of the zeal.

 Picture above is from a still developing story of an alleged massacre of AMISOM troops in the last 24 hours